18F/Modular-Contracting-And-Agile-Development/pages/common-questions.md

 ### Fitting modules together

 There are two distinct levels of "fitting together."
 * One is at the user interface level where good and consistent application of HCD principles across all modules will provide similar user experiences to people using each module.
 For instance, if I have to look up a person, the presentation of that person’s information should look the same regardless of which module I am currently working in.
-We recommend leveraging a shared design framework such as the US Web Design System so that developers can  build indepently and still look like it is consistent.
+We recommend leveraging a shared design framework such as the US Web Design System so that developers can  build independently and still look like it is consistent.
 We also recommend having a shared style guide so that content has a consistent voice.
 * The second "fitting together" is at the technical level by creating documented interfaces - i.e. connection points using either a REST or graphSQL Application Protocol Interfaces.
 This allows one module to query another module without knowing the internals of another.
 This allows various modules to communicate via a service architecture.

 ### Role of the system integrator in incremental delivery